DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-03 Meeting Notes.md

 - So, this upgrade actually makes you stronger as you play the game.

 ### Upgrade Animation Implemented
-- A placeholder animation plays when
+- A placeholder animation plays when the player selects an upgrade from the upgrade menu.

+## Burn Status Effect

+- When hit by the primordial (fire) knights, the player will catch fire

 ## Passive Spell Pickup